ferreira-tb/tauri-store/crates/plugin-vue/README.md

-# @tauri-store/pinia
+# tauri-plugin-vue

-Persistent refs for Tauri and Vue.
+Persistence for Tauri and Vue.

 ## Features